Safety tips during deer hunting season

 Hunters across Pennsylvania will head into the woods on Monday for the opening day of deer hunting season.

 The good news is that the number of deer hunting-related shooting incidents continue to go down each year, according to the Pennsylvania Game Commission.
-In 2015, there were just 23 incidents statewide, two of which were fatal.
+In 2019, there were just 26 incidents statewide, four of which were fatal.
 Compared to 2005, there were 47 incidents, three of which were fatal, and in 1995, there were 97 incidents, three of which were fatal.

 The Game Commission reports that in Pennsylvania, most incidents may be prevented by hunters positively identifying the target before shooting, and maintaining a safe zone of fire.